RI-imaging/bornscat/README.md

 ## bornscat
-python library to compute forward scattering in the Born or Rytov approximation
+python library to compute forward scattering with the Born or Rytov approximation

 #### TODO